cbowdon/Composer/README.md

 - Immutable data and functional approach to be default: OO and mutable state to be wheeled out when beneficial.
 - ES5, no messing around with TypeScript today.

-### Flow...

-* Host application
-    - Provides the display.
-    - Captures keyboard input.
-* Key input shim
-    - Translates between the key defs (e.g. <ESC>) and the host (e.g. browser events)
-* Mode controller
-    - Contains the macro registers.
-    - Contains the yank registers.
-* Mode intercepter
-    - Gets first look at input
-* Command interpreter
-    - Matches input key(s) to a command.
-    - Has some reference to user-defined extension functions.
-    - Rejects bad input.
-* Buffer router
-    - Contains multiple buffers, understands commands to change between them, add new, etc.
-    - Passes any other commands directly to the...
-* Buffer
-    - Accepts commands and returns the effect this has on buffer state.
-    - Makes the entire buffer available to read.
-    - Stores marks.
-    - Stores the sequence of commands and effects.
-    - Stores cursor location/highlights.

 ### Scenarios

 #### I've pressed the 'i' key